karlospn/mytechramblings-site-source-code/content/posts/modernize-wcf-legacy-app-using-corewcf.md

 Excluding the first option where you can simply upgrade to a newer version of the same package, the rest of the options are going to be a time-sink.

-There is another possible scenario that could affect the migration process, and that's the fact that the WCF Framework only runs in Windows platforms, which means that exists a possibility that your application is using some sort of native Windows API, then the modernization process becomes even harder because there are no alternatives.
+There is another possible scenario that could affect the migration process, and that's the fact that the WCF Framework only runs in Windows platforms, which means that exists a possibility that your application is using some sort of native Windows API, then the modernization process becomes more cumbersome because there is a good chance that no alternatives is available.

 In this post we have been trying to modernize a WCF app called BookingMgmt, this process has been relatively quick and painless.
-I have spent between 4 and 5 hours to successfully migrate to a .NET 7 CoreWCF app that is hosted on a linux container.
+I have spent 4 - 5 hours to successfully migrate to a .NET 7 CoreWCF app that is hosted on a linux container.
-This app had very few incompatible dependencies, only ``EntityFramework 6``, ``log4net``, ``fasterflect`` and ``NMock3`` and the solution was quite quick to implement in all cases.
+This app had very few incompatible dependencies, only ``EntityFramework 6``, ``log4net``, ``fasterflect`` and ``NMock3`` and the remediation was easy and quick to implement in all cases.

-You should also bear in mind that in this post I did the minimum work required to make the app run with .NET 7 and CoreWCF.
+You should also bear in mind that I did the minimum work required to make the app run with .NET 7 and CoreWCF.
 Once the app has been successfully moved to .NET 7 and CoreWCF there are a ton of improvements it could have been made (e.g. move from EF 6 to EFCore 7, which probably will give us a significant performance boost).